ipfs/team-mgmt/meeting-notes/2018/2018-08-20--js-core-dev-team-weekly.md

     - Start looking at http-api-v2

 @mikeal
-  - Implemented DAGjson, solves some determinsm issues
+  - Implemented DAGjson (https://github.com/mikeal/dag-json), solves some determinsm issues
     - Feeds into an RFC I'm writing, should make its way there soon
   - Some issues in the ipfs/community repo that people may be interested in
     - A PR to create a project lifecycle